Pre-existing medical conditions

 No, your conditions are not automatically covered.
 If you wish to seek cover for these conditions on your International Student travel insurance policy, you’ll need to tell us about them during your medical assessment over the phone.

-Take the next step towards your studies in New Zealand and get an online International Student insurance quote today.
+Take the next step towards your journey in New Zealand and get an online travel insurance quote today.